Cees Nooteboom – 533 – een dagenboek

 Let randomness rule.

 Let the random generator decide what you do, where you go, and who you meet.
-When doing creative work, let the random generator make your artistic decisions, shaking up your usual style.
+Let the random generator make your artistic decisions when doing creative work, shaking up your usual style.

 Random stuff happens.
 All you can control is your response.
-Every day, you’ll practice how to react to chaos: with dignity, poise, and grace.
+Every day, you’ll practice reacting to chaos: with dignity, poise, and grace.

 Pursue pain.